Greenstone-Biosciences/boltz2-hpc-tools/README.md

 ## UPDATES
+UPDATE 12_13_2025
+We have now also added prep_analysis.
+Which will generate an analysis script that goes through the boltz outputs and puts them into a combined csv.
+More updates will follow including options to parallelize across nodes.

 UPDATE 12_03_2025
 ####################
 We have modified Nutz.sh and the prep_batch_boltz to process smiles in the boltz-2 batch mode (which is to say on a directory containing yaml files).